cloudflare/networkquality-rs/README.md

 - `nq-latency`: a speedtest which measures latency by timing how long it takes to setup multiple TCP connections.

+- `nq-load-generator`: provides a `LoadGenerator` implementation used to create load saturated network conditions.

 # TODOs